alex-phillips/node-clouddrive/README.md

-  cat         Print files to STDOUT clearcache  Clear the local cache config      Read, write, and reset config values du          Display the disk usage (recursively) for the specified node download    Download remote file or folder to specified local path exists      Check if a file or folder exists remotely find        Search for nodes by name info        Show Cloud Drive account info init        Initialize and authorize with Amazon Cloud Drive link        Generate a temporary, pre-authenticated download link ls          List all remote nodes belonging to a specified node pending     List the nodes that have a status of "PENDING" trash       List the nodes that have a status of "TRASH" metadata    Retrieve metadata of a node by its path mkdir       Create a remote directory path (recursively) mv          Move a remote node to a new directory quota       Show Cloud Drive account quota rename      Rename a remote node resolve     Return the remote path of a node by its ID restore     Restore a remote node from the trash sync        Sync the local cache with Amazon Cloud Drive rm          Move a remote Node to the trash tree        Print directory tree of the given node upload      Upload local file(s) or folder(s) to remote directory usage       Show Cloud Drive account usage
+  cat         Print files to STDOUT clearcache  Clear the local cache config      Read, write, and reset config values download    Download remote file or folder to specified local path du          Display the disk usage (recursively) for the specified node exists      Check if a file or folder exists remotely find        Search for nodes by name info        Show Cloud Drive account info init        Initialize and authorize with Amazon Cloud Drive link        Link a file to exist under another directory ls          List all remote nodes belonging to a specified node metadata    Retrieve metadata of a node by its path mkdir       Create a remote directory path (recursively) mv          Move a remote node to a new directory pending     List the nodes that have a status of "PENDING" quota       Show Cloud Drive account quota rename      Rename a remote node resolve     Return the remote path of a node by its ID restore     Restore a remote node from the trash rm          Move a remote Node to the trash share       Generate a temporary, pre-authenticated download link sync        Sync the local cache with Amazon Cloud Drive trash       List the nodes that have a status of "TRASH" tree        Print directory tree of the given node unlink      Unlink a node from a parent node upload      Upload local file(s) or folder(s) to remote directory usage       Show Cloud Drive account usage

-Flags:
-  -V, --version  Show version number                                   [boolean]

 Global Flags:
   -h, --help     Show help                                             [boolean] -v, --verbose  Output verbosity: 1 for normal (-v), 2 for more verbose (-vv),
-                 and 3 for debug (-vvv)                                  [count] -q, --quiet    Suppress all output                                   [boolean]
+                 and 3 for debug (-vvv)                                  [count] -q, --quiet    Suppress all output                                   [boolean] -V, --version  Show version number                                   [boolean]
 ```

 ### Config